The PPU’s structure

 The five Task Groups are:-

-- Website, Marketing, Comms & Campaigns.
-Head: John Tobin
+- Website Marketing, Comms and Campaigns: John Tobin

 We then have Company Task Groups.
 Members of these Company Task Groups act as the members’ representatives in any given company in which the PPU has a presence, recognised or not.